 How then did these social hierarchies develop?
 Given the limited knowledge available, our explanations are speculative and uncertain.
 As the pastoral peoples traded with the farmers and villagers, more complex social organizations could function more productively.
 The manufacturing of pottery and other products led to specialization and trading by barter, as the Sumerians had no money system except for the weighing of precious metals.
 As irrigation systems became more complex, planners and managers of labor were needed.
 Protection of surplus goods and valuable construction was required to guard against raiding parties.
 Those with the ability to organize and manage more complex activities tended to give themselves privileges for their success, and eventually social inequalities grew, as those who failed lost their privileges.
 Religion also became a part of this system of inequality, as religious leaders placed themselves above others in their service of the deities.

 Laws apparently were devised to prevent abuses and as a way to settle disputes.
 Cities took the step from police protection under law to the organization of retaliatory attacks by an army.
 The skills of hunters selected over a long period of evolution seem to have given men (more than women) a tendency to gang up and work together in violent attacks.
 However, when the objects of these attacks became other men and the valuables found in another city, this tendency became self-destructive for the species.
-The survival instincts kept it within bounds so that it has not been practiced to extinction (so far), but individual leaders, who could gain social rewards for initiating such adventures, appeared with increasing regularity.
+The survival instinct kept it within bounds so that it was not been practiced to extinction (so far), but individual leaders, who could gain social rewards for initiating such adventures, appeared with increasing regularity.
 Apparently those individuals with better methods of resolving conflicts were not able to persuade enough people all the time to avoid such brutality.
 Yet the history of Sumer shows that war was counter-productive for most people and eventually led to the decline and fall of their culture.